 Section A. Composition

-The business of the Society shall be managed by a Board consisting of at least six but no more than eight Voting Members, who shall serve staggered terms of two years so that half the Voting Members of the Board shall be elected each year.
+The business of the Society shall be managed by a Board consisting of at least six but no more than eight Members, who shall serve staggered terms of two years so that half the Members of the Board shall be elected each year.

-A vacancy occurring before the expiration of a Voting Member’s term may be filled by a majority vote of the remaining Voting Members, and a person so chosen shall serve until the next regular election; if the term is then incomplete, a successor shall be elected by the Society membership to fill the remainder of the unexpired term.
+A vacancy occurring before the expiration of a Member’s term may be filled by a majority vote of the remaining Members, and a person so chosen shall serve until the next regular election; if the term is then incomplete, a successor shall be elected by the Society membership to fill the remainder of the unexpired term.

-The Board may also include up to six Nonvoting Members who will provide advice and guidance to the Voting Members but who will not otherwise have a direct role in governing the Society.
-Nonvoting Members may include the two most recent former Presidents, all current musical leaders and directors, and others invited by a majority of Voting Members.

-In no case shall there be more than 12 total members of the Board (both Voting and Nonvoting).

-Section B. Election of Voting Members of the Board
+Section B. Election of Members of the Board

 As soon as reasonably practicable, but in no case later than 45 days before the Annual Business Meeting, the Board will notify the membership of openings on the Board and will encourage interested members to nominate themselves, or other members, for those open positions.
 At least two weeks prior to the Annual Business Meeting, the Board shall share the names and qualifications of the nominees with the members.